Contact

 The coronavirus pandemic has drastically changed everyday university life.
 Photo: University of Oldenburg

-That's it!
-A look back at the summer semester (part 1)
+We’ve done it!
+A look back at the summer semester (Part 1)

-Semester start postponed, all courses digital: the past summer semester was a particular challenge for everyone.
-Here, lecturers and students report on how they coped with their new everyday university life.
+Start of the summer semester postponed, all courses held online: The past summer semester was a particular challenge for everyone.
+Here, lecturers and students share how they coped with their new daily routine at university.

-Semester start postponed, all courses digital: the past summer semester was a particular challenge for everyone.
-Here, lecturers and students report on how they coped with their new everyday university life.
+Start of the summer semester postponed, all courses held online: The past summer semester was a particular challenge for everyone.
+Here, lecturers and students share how they coped with their new daily university routine.

 Dr Sylvia Jahnke-Klein is a research assistant at the Institute of Educational Sciences and currently administers the professorship for school education with a focus on school development:

-"The summer semester was instructive for everyone in terms of digital skills, but also very exhausting.
-In the end, everything went well, but the workload was immense!
-The Data Centre and University Didactics did an excellent job and made it possible for good teaching to succeed online.
+“The summer semester was an educational experience for everyone in terms of digital skills, but it was also very demanding.
+Ultimately, everything went well, but the workload was immense!
+The Data Centre and the Centre for Teaching and Learning did an excellent job and made it possible for high-quality teaching to succeed online.

 I found the students to be very understanding and constructive.
-Somehow we managed it together and the oral examinations show that a lot was learnt despite everything.
-And I was once again able to see that our teacher training programme is effective: Master's students have created some really good digital teaching units as course certificates, such as webquests, courseware units, padlets and Wordpress blogs.
-These make it clear that the students have learnt over the course of their studies how to create learning paths that are both effective and motivating.
+Somehow, we managed it together, and the oral examinations show that, despite everything, a great deal was learnt.
+And once again, I was able to see that our teacher training is making a difference: Master’s students have produced exceptionally good digital teaching modules as part of their course certificates, such as webquests, courseware modules, Padlets and WordPress blogs.
+These clearly demonstrate that, over the course of their studies, the students have learnt to design learning pathways that are both effective and motivating.

-What remains of the 2020 summer semester: Online teaching has worked amazingly well thanks to a huge effort on everyone's part, but I certainly don't want this to be a permanent state; teacher training thrives on lively dialogue."
+What remains from the 2020 summer semester: online teaching worked surprisingly well thanks to a tremendous effort from everyone, but I certainly do not wish for this to become the norm; teacher training thrives on lively exchange.”

 Prof Dr Anja Bräuer heads the Department of Anatomy at the University Medical Centre, Dr Veysel Ödemis is a research assistant and teaching coordinator in the department:

-"The lockdown has hit us Oldenburg medical students during the current semester.
-We had already started normal face-to-face teaching at the beginning of March.
-From one day to the next, we had to switch to exclusively digital teaching in anatomy, one of the most teaching-intensive subjects in medicine.
-This was and still is a challenge: we had to familiarise ourselves intensively with the use of digital media.
-But after the initial, still bumpy beginnings, we were able to integrate this quite well into our everyday teaching.
-We lecturers have learnt a lot of new things about using digital media and will try to continue integrating these skills into our everyday teaching and faculty life.
-We believe that the pandemic period will give a boost to university digitalisation, including for anatomy.
+“The lockdown caught us, medical students in Oldenburg, in the middle of the current semester.
+We had already started our normal face-to-face classes at the beginning of March.
+Overnight, we had to switch to exclusively online teaching – and this in anatomy, one of the most teaching-intensive subjects in medicine.
+This was, and still is, a challenge: we had to familiarise ourselves intensively with the use of digital media ‘in the blink of an eye’.
+However, after a somewhat bumpy start, we were able to integrate this quite well into our day-to-day teaching.
+We lecturers have learnt a great deal about working with digital media and will endeavour to continue integrating these skills into our daily teaching and faculty life.
+We believe that the pandemic will provide a boost to digitalisation at the university, including in the field of anatomy.

-However, social contact with other students and us lecturers is very important, especially for first-year students.
-And studying medicine is all about 'touching, examining and understanding'.
-We are therefore delighted that our colleagues from Groningen are giving us the opportunity to teach macroscopic teaching on body donations in person again in the winter semester.
-After all, basic knowledge about the structure of the body and the functional and topographical relationships of organ systems cannot be taught exclusively via digital media."
+However, social contact with other students and us lecturers is particularly important for first-year students.
+And medical studies thrive on ‘touching, examining and understanding’.
+We are therefore delighted that our colleagues from Groningen are giving us the opportunity to resume in-person macroscopic teaching using body donations during the winter semester.
+After all, basic knowledge of the body’s structure and the functional and topographical relationships between organ systems cannot be conveyed exclusively through digital media.”

 In the video, medical student Carolin talks about how the transition to the digital semester went for her and the challenges she had to face as a tutor.